 1. Pre-employment: Job applicants who have been offered a position of employment and whose job requirements are that of a mandatory-testing, safety-sensitive, or special-risk position are required to take a drug and alcohol test.
 2. Reasonable suspicion: Employees who are determined to be under reasonable suspicion of drug or alcohol use (as defined herein), are required to take a drug and alcohol test.
-3. Post-incident: Employees are required to take a drug and alcohol test when the employee is involved in a job-related incident, which results in any of the following: property damage or the employee receives medical attention as a result of a work-related injury or accident.
+3. Post-incident: Employees are required to take a drug and alcohol test when the employee is involved in a job-related incident consistent with Section 1.3, 13.e.i. and whenever there is discernible property damage unrelated to a motor vehicle accident.
 4. Random Testing: Employees are subject to random drug testing.
 On a monthly basis, a designated Police Officer uses www.random.org to generate a list of three (3) PBA members who will be randomly tested for that month.
 A Union Representative signs off on this list.
 In addition, members assigned to Vice are tested once every six (6) months.
 5. Fitness for duty: All employees who are subject to routine annual medical examinations are required to take a drug and alcohol test as part of their medical examination.
 6. Follow-up: All employees who have been referred to an employee assistance program or rehabilitation program by the City for drug and/or alcohol abuse are required to take drug and alcohol tests on a quarterly basis for up to two (2) years after their return to work.
 These stipulations may be codified in a Last Chance Agreement.